tokenspice/tokenspice/README.md

 **WARNING: this is WIP code.
 Prototype, not fully functional, etc. Keep your expectations low.
 But maybe parts are useful to some:)**

+# Notes by Longtail Financial
+This is a fork of OceanProtocol's Tokenspice2.
+This fork is streamlined for linux based environment development.
+We replaced the conda environment management with a requirements.txt file for pip.
+Additionally, we are migrating from enforce to mypy for static type validation.
+Currently all references to enforce have been commented out.

+Longtail Financial is happy to provide community contributions to this software as it fits with the mission statement of LTF, seeding and optimizing the longtail economy.

 # TokenSPICE v0.2: Token Simulator with EVM

 TokenSPICE can be used to help design, tune, and verify tokenized ecosystems in an overall Token Engineering (TE) flow.